This Step: Get a Drivers License

 - Vehicle registration and proof of insurance

-- Proof from your parent, legal guardian or employer that you completed 40 practice hours (10 of which must be driven during challenging circumstances)
+- Proof from your parent, legal guardian or employer that you completed 40 hours of practice driving (10 hours of which must be driven during challenging circumstances)

 You also have to provide a car for your driving test.
 Before you get moving, an examiner will run a safety inspection.
 For more on vehicle requirements and road test details, visit the state site.

 Once you pass the road test, the state will issue you an Alaska drivers license.
 Depending on your age and experience, you will receive either a provisional license (with restrictions) or a regular license.

 First-time drivers younger than 18 years old drive on a provisional license.
 You must hold your provisional license for at least 6 months in order to graduate to a regular drivers license.

 - No passengers younger than 21 years old can ride with you (except for siblings)

 - You can’t drive between 1 a.m. and 5 a.m.